skolk/fob-all-the-things/README.md

 ## Hardware:
 At the core of FATT is the key fob, a RFID tag that communicates with a RFID reader easily connected to a USB into a Raspberry Pi 3B.
 The Fob is core to the system, how everything else happens is to support the space ensuring that the system is reliable and secure.

+Because Raspbarry Pi's communicate on 3.3v logic, and the majority of industrial system are based on 12V or higher a logic stepper is necessay to engage with both electro mechanica system, the RFID communication, and Relays invovled.

 ## Software
 The local Raspberry pi's job is to interface with the RFID, check if the resource has permissions and then recored the request.
 The Acess point must store it's database either locally or remotly; and check the database.
 CUrrently the systme is set up to ping the data base every 100ms to ensure up to date resources.